okraHQ/okra-wp-plugin/README.md

 3. The menu `Okra` would appear on the side menu, with the menus **All Forms**, **Settings**, **Styles**, **Payment Integration**.

-  - **All Forms**
+  - **All Forms** <br />
 This allows you to create various instances of an element that when clicked, would call the okra widget.

  ![stack Overflow](https://i.imgur.com/mtVUZ89.png)